marcoaaz/forward_registration/README.md

 #### Supplementary Data

 For trialling Step 3, the manual spot placement dataset can be downloaded from [Zenodo](https://zenodo.org/records/16750323) and opened in QuPath.

-The folder also contains the full resolution versions of Figure 4 and 9.
-For reproducibility, the original dataset can be downloaded in four parts (total ~200 GB) containing:
+For full reproducibility of the paper results (and figures), the original dataset can be downloaded in four parts (total ~200 GB) containing:
 -	[Part 1](https://zenodo.org/records/16625000): CA-24MR-1 Puck 1 image analysis intermediate files and outputs from Step 5 (merge_script_v9.m).
 Iolite version 4 chemical data for pucks 1 and 2 and Iolite v4 projects.
 Ruby Creek imagery by Geoscience Australia.
 Data for Figure 8 and Table 1.
 Master table data dictionary with variable description (‘appended_DB_dictionary_v2_Marco.xlsx’).
 SEM experimental metadata in puck 1 TIMA and puck 2 Apreo 2 (similar to puck 1) experiments.
 -	[Part 2](https://zenodo.org/records/16625000): Puck 1 image analysis inputs, intermediate files, and outputs.
 - [Part 3](https://zenodo.org/records/16653718): Puck 2 image analysis inputs, intermediate files, and outputs.
 -	[Part 4](https://zenodo.org/records/16655509): Puck 2 image stitching (Step 1) inputs and intermediate files.

-After downloading all the data, you need to edit the downloaded scripts and update the filepaths (within your system) mapping every required input file/image/folder to achieve the same results.
-The parameters are given in the paper Supplementary Material B.
+After download, the user needs the scripts within this repository (follow Step subfolders) and update the filepaths within your system mapping every required input file/image/folder to achieve the same results.

-#### Software documentation

-Description in full paper (Supplementary Material A).

-Thanks for your support.
+The full explanation of the workflow is in Supporting information Text 1.
+The exact script metadata to reproduce the manuscript figures are given in the Supporting information Text 2.

+Thanks.

 Cordially,
 Marco